zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/in-db-algo-models/in-db-algo-models.md

     ![Script to build a GLM regression model](images/glm_regression.png "Script to build a GLM regression model")

 5. Run the following script to view model fit details to understand the key statistics of the model.
 Locate the values of Root Mean Square Error (RMSE) `ROOT_MEAN_SQ` and R-squared `R_SQ` from the output.
 RMSE and R-squared are used to evaluate baseline performance of the model.

-    * RMSE is a measure of the differences between values predicted by a model and the values observed.
+    >**Note:** `Root Mean Square Error (RMSE)` is a measure of the differences between values predicted by a model and the values observed.
 A good model should have a low RMSE.
 But at the same time, a model with very low RMSE has the potential to overfit.

-    * R-Squared is a statistical measure that represents the goodness of fit of a regression model.
+    >`R-Squared` is a statistical measure that represents the goodness of fit of a regression model.
 The ideal value for R-squared is 1.
 The closer the value of R-squared is to 1, the better the model fit.
-For instance, if the R-squared of a model is 0.50, then approximately half of the observed variation can be explained by the model's inputs
+For instance, if the R-squared of a model is 0.50, then approximately half of the observed variation can be explained by the model's inputs.

     ```
     %python